-Student vacation cannot occur during the last week in a semester due to final exams.
-Unexcused absences during final exams will result in no credit for the course.
+Student vacation cannot occur during the last week in a semester due to final exams without prior approval from Principal or Assistant Principal and Teachers.
+Unexcused absences during final exams will result in no credit for the exam.

 College Visits: